darwinia-network/the-darwinia-book/book/intro.md

 ## References

-In case of the content of this book can not solve your questions, you can check
+In case of the content of this book can not solve your questions, you can view

 + Substrate
   + Substrate [receipes][receipes], the wonderful one